Souravdey777/flexbox-guide/README.md

-# Flexbox-Guide
+## Flexbox-Guide

-A website to understand the concept of css flexbox.
+⚡ A Guide for the concept of `Flexbox` and `responsive design`.
+Simply set the attributes as you needed and copy the CSS code. 🎉